Loila11/Intro-Lucene/README.md

 ## Judging

-Judging will be done automatically using the following script:
+Judging will be done automatically using the following script for Java:

 ```shell
 mvn package